 New Members are provided with an induction training programme to prepare them for their new role, commencing with an induction evening hosted by the Chief Executive, Borough Solicitor & Deputy Chief Executive and Borough Treasurer that covers topics such as the role of the councillor, finance, standards, code of conduct and major projects.
-A rolling programme of topical briefings such as those on economic prosperity, crime reduction, local government finance and making decisions on planning and licensing issues are held throughout the year to correlate with the Board cycle.
+Briefings such as those on planning and licensing issues are held throughout the year to correlate with the Board cycle.

-There is a wide range of further training opportunities available to Members to increase their knowledge base from skills development (e.g. chairing skills, dealing with challenging people and media and image) to need-to-know subjects (e.g. Code of Conduct, planning issues and scrutiny) detailed in the 'Training Opportunities for Members' booklet within the Members Information Pack.
+There is a wide range of further training opportunities available to Members to increase their knowledge base from skills development (e.g. chairing skills, dealing with challenging people and media and image) to need-to-know subjects (e.g. Code of Conduct, planning local government finance) detailed in the 'Training Opportunities for Members' booklet within the Members Information Pack.